China's Xi condemns 'cliques' and 'conspiracies' within party

-BEIJING China's President Xi Jinping condemned "cliques", "conspiracies" and "fraud" within upper echelons of the Communist Party and said there were urgent problems to be addressed, state media reported on Wednesday.
+BEIJING (Reuters) - China's President Xi Jinping condemned "cliques", "conspiracies" and "fraud" within upper echelons of the Communist Party and said there were urgent problems to be addressed, state media reported on Wednesday.

 Xi is nearly four years into an unprecedented crackdown on corruption which he has said threatens the party's survival.
 His campaign has brought down scores of senior officials in the party, the government, the military and state-owned enterprises.